mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

             }
         }

-Here is a more concrete example on how to use the function:
+Here is a concrete example on how to use :py:func:`mitsuba.load_dict`:

 .. code-block:: python